 In the second series of the workshops, usually held at the beginning of the second semester, we adapted a model of “whole-brain learning” that viewed the class as a system that required both sides of the brain to function as a whole.
 This approach was influenced by an article written by an inter-disciplinary team at the University of Pretoria.
-Anne-Louise de Boer, Theo Bothma, Pieter du Toit and Detken Scheepers from the Faculty of Education, Information Sciences and Health Sciences constructed in 2012 what they call “a Comprehensive Learning Style Flexibility Model for the Innovation of an Information Literacy Module” (De Boer et al 2012).
+In 2012, Anne-Louise de Boer, Theo Bothma, Pieter du Toit and Detken Scheepers from the Faculty of Education, Information Sciences and Health Sciences developed what they call a “comprehensive model” of learning style flexibility, in order to facilitate information literacy (De Boer et al 2012).